 Sun-Thur 11AM-8PM Fri-Sat 11AM-9PM

 Eddie and I stopped at Milagro’s with our dog, Priscilla, on our way into Canyon Lake.
-We sat on the outdoor patio, which was packed with really large groups.
-The Tex-Mex restaurant is artsy and festive; a great place for families with young children as they have a large outdoor play area.
-Lively music was playing in the background.
+We sat on the outdoor patio, which was packed with large parties.
+The Tex-Mex restaurant is artsy and festive; a great place for families with children as they have a large outdoor play area.
+Lively music played in the background.

-Our server, Daniel P, was pretty near perfect and the food at Milagro’s was a great way to kick off our vacation.
-Their chips, queso, and salsa were a perfect starter and really flavorful!
+Our server, Daniel P, was excellent.
+The food at Milagro’s was a great way to kick start our vacation.
+Their chips, queso, and salsa were perfect flavorful starters.
 Eddie and I shared the Top Shelf Chicken Fajita Nachos and the Southwest Chicken Caesar Salad.
 The nachos had big chunks of succulent chicken and ooey gooey melted cheese piled high on the chips.
-Scoops of sour cream, guacamole, pico de gallo, and jalapeños piled atop the nachos.
+Scoops of sour cream, guacamole, pico de gallo, and jalapeños topped the nachos.
 They were impeccable!
 Eddie also loved Milagro’s Fire & Ice Margarita.

 Gruene River Grill